aparx/bukkit-gui/README.md

 <img src="https://i.gyazo.com/800c910ba22c6a059187874600026581.gif" width="250" alt="Result of partitioned pagination groups"/>

+**Note:** it is generally recommended to not use the inventory builder for very complex inventories, but rather create to create custom inventory implementations or be more verbose with creating layers and content.
+Using the `InventoryContentFactory` will help make your complex code more reliable and recognizable.

 **There is so much more to this, that it will be eventually covered in a wiki in the future.**